 Network Configuration to Stream with a PIXELLOT

-We highly recommend adding the VPU to a separate VLAN or a DMZ and assigning a static IP address.
+We highly recommend adding the VPU (Pixellot computer) to a separate VLAN or a DMZ and assigning a static IP address.

-No inbound firewall rules are required.
+No inbound firewall rules are required as all connections are outbound.
+Inbound traffic will still be present, but only after an outbound connection is established.
 No services will ever connect directly to the host.
-However, to publish video and manage the server, we need these ports open for outbound traffic to all IPs:
+To publish video and manage the server, the following ports must be open for outbound connections to all IPs:

 |443*||TCP+UDP||Remote Management/video streaming||https, agent|

-**Port 123 TCP and 443 TCP must be open for a Pixellot unit to stream.
+*Port 123 UDP and 443 TCP must be open for a Pixellot unit to stream.
 443 UDP or 2088 UDP must also be open, but it does not require both.

-The following ports are not required for a broadcast but are highly recommended for keeping Sportzcast equipment/software up to date.
+The following ports are not required to broadcast but are highly recommended for keeping Sportzcast (scoreboard integration device) equipment/software up to date.